zackforbing/ruby-submissions/1510/module_4_assignments/gametime/toni-rib-and-jordan-lawler/check_in2.markdown

 In no particular order:

   - Get all of the appropriate content on the menu
-  - Implement turning, the enemies can follow a path with turns
   - Set up the menus for game wins/game losses
   - Implement paper monies concept
   - Implement the concept of levels